ErpNetDocs/info/legal/platform-terms-of-use.md

 ### 9.9.
 Fees

 Customer will pay all Fees specified in Order Forms.
-Except as otherwise specified herein or in an Order Form, (i) Fees are based on Purchased Services and the chosen Billing Models, (ii) payment obligations are non-cancellable and Fees paid are non-refundable, and (iii) when applicable, quantities purchased cannot be decreased during the relevant Agreement Term.
+Except as otherwise specified herein or in an Order Form, (i) Fees are based on Purchased Services and the chosen Billing Models, and (ii) payment obligations are non-cancellable and Fees paid are non-refundable.

 Customer will pay the Fees applicable to the Purchased Services and the Billing Models (“License Fees”) and any other Fees, including but not limited to Fees relating to currency conversion, bank charges, transfer charges and any related payment transaction charges (“Transaction Fees”), and any Fees relating to your purchase or use of any services such as App, Marketplace purchases, or Third-Party Services (“Additional Fees”).

 License Fees are paid based on the applicable Billing Models and will be billed in as stated in Section 9.3 – Pricing and Payment.
 Transaction Fees and Additional Fees will be charged from time to time at ERP.net’s discretion.
-You will be charged on each Agreement Term for all outstanding Fees that have not previously been charged.
+You will be charged at the beginning of each Billing Period for all outstanding Fees that have not previously been charged.
 Fees will appear on an invoice, which will be sent to the Customer and Administrator.

 ### 9.10.
 Resellers

 If you make any purchases through an authorized partner or reseller of ERP.net (“Reseller”), instead of paying ERP.net, you will pay the applicable amounts to the Reseller, as agreed between you and the Reseller.
 We may suspend or terminate your rights to use Cloud Services if we do not receive the corresponding payment from the Reseller.

-Your order details (e.g., the Cloud Services you are entitled to use, the number of Users, the Agreement Term, etc.) will be as stated in the Order Form placed with us by the Reseller on your behalf, and Reseller is responsible for the accuracy of any such Order Form as communicated to us.
+Your order details (e.g., the Cloud Services you are entitled to use, the number of Users, the Billing Period, etc.) will be as stated in the Order Form placed with us by the Reseller on your behalf, and Reseller is responsible for the accuracy of any such Order Form as communicated to us.

 If you are entitled to a refund under this Agreement, then unless we otherwise specify, we will refund any applicable Fees to the Reseller and the Reseller will be solely responsible for refunding the appropriate amounts to you.